openfl/OpenFLDevelopersGuide/using-the-textfield-class/advanced-text-rendering.md

 # Advanced text rendering {#advanced-text-rendering}

-Haxe provides a variety of classes in the flash.text package to control the properties of displayed text, including embedded fonts, anti-aliasing settings, alpha channel control, and other specific settings.
+Haxe provides a variety of classes in the openfl.text package to control the properties of displayed text, including embedded fonts, anti-aliasing settings, alpha channel control, and other specific settings.
 The Haxe

 3.0 Reference provides detailed descriptions of these classes and properties, including the CSMSettings, Font, and TextRenderer classes.